 Step 3 – Apply heat to the frozen pipes

 The next step is pretty straightforward.
 All you have to do is apply heat to the frozen pipe.
 There are many ways to do this, but if you want to properly thaw frozen pipes, you have to follow one rule – Take your time and apply heat slowly.
-Doing something like pouring boiling water directly onto the pipe will damage it and cause it to burst open.
+Doing something like pouring boiling water directly onto the pipe will damage it and cause a burst pipe emergency on the spot.

 Using things like hair dryers, heat lamps, and heating pads are all great options.
 Or you can go for an even easier solution.
 Pour hot water on some towels and drape them over the frozen spot.